-- 1. When Coverage May Be Chosen. - a.
-Newly Hired Employees.
-All ASF Members hired to an insurance eligible position must make their benefit elections by their initial effective date of coverage as defined in this Article, Section E3.
+1. When Coverage May Be Chosen.

+- Newly Hired Employees.
+All ASF Members hired to an insurance eligible a. position must make their benefit elections by their initial effective date of coverage as defined in this Article, Section E3.
 Insurance eligible, ASF Members will automatically be enrolled in basic life coverage.
 If ASF Members eligible for a full Employer contribution do not choose a health plan administrator and a primary care clinic by their initial effective date, and do not waive medical coverage they will be enrolled in a Benefit Level Two clinic (or Level One, if available) that meets established access standards in the health plan with the largest number of Benefit Level One and Two clinics in the county of the employee's residence at the beginning of the insurance year.
-If an ASF Member does not choose a health plan administrator and primary care clinic by their initial effective date, but was previously covered as a dependent immediately prior to their initial effective date, they will be defaulted to the plan administrator and primary care clinic in which they were previously enrolled.
-If an ASF Member who was re-hired after a previous separation period of 365 days or fewer does not choose a health plan administrator during open enrollment, that ASF Member and any dependents will be defaulted to the plan administrator in which they had enrolled previously.
+If an ASF Member does not choose a health plan administrator and primary care clinic by their initial effective date, but was previously covered as a dependent immediately prior to their initial effective date, they will be defaulted to the plan administrator and primary care clinic in which they were previously enrolled. - b.

-b.
 Eligibility Changes.
 ASF Members who become eligible for a full Employer Contribution must make their benefit elections within thirty (30) calendar days of becoming eligible.
 If ASF Members do not choose a health plan administrator and a primary care clinic and do not waive coverage within this thirty (30) day timeframe, they will be enrolled in a Benefit Level Two clinic (or Level One, if available) that meets established access standards in the health plan with the largest number of Benefit Level One and Two clinics in the county of the ASF Member's residence at the beginning of the insurance year.